How to Use Debug CPU App - A simulated CPU for embedded system debugging of AVR, Z80, 68HC11, or 6502 CPUs

 Disclaimer, Comments on Shareware, and Copyright

 Debug CPU is distributed 'as is', so the user bears all responsibility for testing that the functionality is acceptable.
 Use Debug CPU at your own risk.
 If this software has undesired effects, your sole recourse is to discontinue use of it.
 That said, we hope you enjoy using this software and are able to get some practical work accomplished with it.
 Feel free to write to us if you have questions, suggestions, feeback, or bug reports regarding it.
-Contact us at teraKUHN.
+Contact us at the teraKUHN project.

 Debug CPU is a shareware program.
 Please help more people learn about it by pointing friends, classmates, and co-workers at the download location for them to try it.
 Please do not redistribute it on your own.
 If you use Debug CPU on a regular basis, you are required to register it.
 With a registration you will receive an email notification when the next version of the software is available.
 To register through PayPal send $5.50 US to teraKUHN@yahoo.com with the program name 'Debug {CPU}' in the note to seller.
 Alternatively send a check for $5.00 US payable to R. J. Kuhn and a note with your email address and the program name 'Debug {CPU}' to: